MSc Cybercrime and E-investigation

 If you are unsure whether you meet the entry criteria contact the Programme Leader who will be happy to supply further advice.

-- £495 per module (you usually take 9 of these modules in total)
+- £550 per module (you usually take the equivalent of 9 single modules)

-The course is delivered on campus and via interactive online classroom sessions and is fully supported by materials on our virtual learning environment - Blackboard - which means that you will get lecture notes, additional materials, suggested reading and general information which will support you in your studies posted here.
+The course is delivered both on campus and via interactive online classroom sessions.
+It is fully supported by materials on our virtual learning environment, Blackboard, which means that you have constant access to lecture notes, additional materials, suggested reading and general information to support your studies.